valhuber/ApiLogicServer/README.md

 ### Logic

-Transactional business logic - multi-table derivations and constraints - are a significant portion of database systems, often nearly half.
+Transactional business logic - multi-table derivations and constraints - is a significant portion of database systems, often nearly half.
 Procedural coding is time-consuming to develop and maintain, reducing business agility.